txmod/TXImageSynthApp/README.md

 ## TO START APP

-Open the file TXImageSynthApp/blob/main.scd from inside SuperCollider with SC3-plugins installed.
+Open the file TXImageSynthApp.scd from inside SuperCollider with SC3-plugins installed.

 Select the whole document - press Cmd+A (MacOS) / Ctrl+A (Win).